Charles Martin (boxer): Martin vs. Corbin

 On 16 March 2019, Martin faced Gregory Corbin.
 Corbin was no match for Martin, as Martin dominated each round.
 In the fourth round, Corbin hit Martin under the belt, for which he was penalized by the referee.
 Corbin continued his antics in the fifth and sixth round, and by the eighth round the referee had seen enough and disqualified Corbin, awarding Martin with the victory.

 Martin vs Martz

 On July 13, 2019, Martin faced Daniel Martz.
 Martin dominated the fight, as he dropped Martz twice, once in the third and once in the fourth round, the latter proving to be the decisive one.

 Martin vs Washington

 On February 22, 2020, Martin, ranked #11 by the IBF faced fellow contender Gerald Washington, ranked #9 by the IBF on the Deontay Wilder vs. Tyson Fury II undercard.
 Martin landed a straight left on Washington in the sixth round, followed by another straight left which sent Washington to the canvas.
 Washington managed to beat the count, but referee Tony Weeks deemed Washington not fit to continue fighting, awarding Martin with the TKO victory.

+Martin vs Ortiz

+Martin fought Luis Ortiz at Seminole Hard Rock Hotel and Casino in Hollywood, Florida, on January 1, 2022, losing by technical knockout in the sixth round.

+Martin vs Anderson

+On July 1, 2023, Martin challenged WBC–USNBC and WBO International heavyweight champion Jared Anderson at the Huntington Center, in Toledo, Ohio, but lost by unanimous decision.

+Martin vs Ajagba

+Martin faced Efe Ajagba at Meta Apex in Enterprise, Nevada, on February 15, 2026.
+He lost by stoppage in the fourth round.